 I’d like to see some options to change position of the crop and maybe have arbitrary values (like 7:6) and unconstrained crop, and I’d like to see some options for film stocks, maybe, or film styles, or some difference between processed and reprocessed.
 According to the Degradr blog, a version 2.0 is in the works, so maybe some of that will appear in the future.

-Have you tried Degradr?
-What do you think of it?
+Have you tried Did you try Degradr?
+What did you think of it?
+Ah, nevermind.
+It’s abandonware now, sadly.

 Apologies for my silence this past week or more.
 My darling, adorable Hanabibti and I went on a bit of a road trip that I’ll share in a few days, and, while I did take the laptop with my like a good little blogger, and though I did have good internet access everywhere we stopped, I only turned on the computer once, and then just to find an excellent halal burger joint around the corner.